-experience can feel very real and overwhelming.
+Panic attacks can feel sudden and overwhelming.

-If this has been happening, you’re not alone, and it’s something that can be
+If this feels familiar, you’re not alone.
+This is something that can be understood and gently worked through.

 Panic attacks can show up differently for each person, but often include: